Salles-FA/tech-talk-2020-01-22/README.md

 ### Minibio

-Fábio Salles holds a Bachelor of Computational Engineering degree and is [working as Full Stack Developer at GFT](https://www.linkedin.com/in/fábio-salles-32133b57).
+Fábio Andrey Salles holds a Bachelor of Computational Engineering degree and is [working as Full Stack Developer at GFT](https://www.linkedin.com/in/fábio-salles-32133b57).

 ## Prerequisites